ChiralBehaviors/Kramer/toy-app/README.md

 The above example assumes you're running this from the current directory.

 Because it's a toy, I'm not keen on providing a lot of documentation.
-There's an example in the src/test/resources directory, _testApp.yml_.
+There's an example in the src/test/resources directory, [testApp.yml](src/test/resources/testApp.yml).
 Hopefully, it should be obvious that the system is basically a network of GraphQL queries.
 We provide simple XPath like expressions to retrieve data and pass that into parameterized queries of the target page.
 Provides a history of pages and back/forward/refresh buttons.

 This framework is kind of interesting in that you're not navigating a hierarchical URL space.
 Rather, it's just a network of pages, linked through double click actions.
 Currently just navigation is provided - double click on a given node in the view and it will replace the page with the target.
 I'll add CRUD operations and such eventually.